Candidate Data Privacy Notice

 Effective date: April 7, 2023

-HCL Technologies Limited is committed to protecting and securing the privacy and confidentiality of the Personal Data which it collects directly or indirectly from you when applying for a job at HCL either directly or through a third-party human resources agency.
-This notice (the “Notice”) outlines and explains how HCL Technologies Limited1 including its subsidiaries, local employing entities, associates and affiliated companies [collectively referred to as “HCL”, “us,” “our”, or “we”] will process your Personal Data in accordance with applicable privacy legislation(s).
+HCLTech is committed to protecting and securing the privacy and confidentiality of the Personal Data which it collects directly or indirectly from you when applying for a job at HCLTech or initiating an engagement with HCLTech as your Client1 either directly or through a third-party human resources agency/third party service provider.
+This notice (the “Notice”) outlines and explains how HCL Technologies Limited including its subsidiaries, local employing2 entities, associates, and affiliated companies [collectively referred to as “HCLTech”, “us,” “our”, or “we”] will process your Personal Data in accordance with applicable privacy legislation(s).
 Our EU representative is HCL (IRELAND) INFORMATION SYSTEMS LIMITED, 3rd Floor, Kilmore House, Park Lane, Spencer Dock, DUBLIN 1, D01 YE64, Ireland

 Please refer to ‘Annexure B’ for definitions.

 This Notice aims to provide you with information on what Personal Data we process about you, why and how we process your Personal Data, including details on the privacy principles we will abide by, and informing you of certain rights you may be able to exercise on your Personal Data.

 This Notice applies globally to all job applicant(s)/candidate(s)/third party contractor(s) of HCLTech, subject to local caveats highlighted herein or as applicable otherwise.